kevany23/cs598-milestone1/README.md

 `python visualizeCFG.py optionalFile1 optionalFile2`<br>
 Without file arguments passed in, it defaults to `graph2.txt` and `graph3.txt`.<br>
 The program will generate `cfg-output-gv.pdf`.
-It  will also generate `cfg-mapping.txt` to show the key, node mappings in the graph.
+It  will also generate `cfg-mapping.txt` to show the key, node mappings in the graph.<br>

+Note that if you're passing in your own files or files with different names, the format must match what is outputted from the java program.<br>

 You can checkout many of the representations and scripts for them in the `visualization` directory.